-In a context of greater awareness and major commitment to these topics, our organisation has decided to start a process of formal commitment to sustainability, by preparing the first Sustainability Report, which will be an annual overview of our sustainability performance.
+In a context of greater awareness and major commitment to these topics, our organisation decided to start in 2023 a process of formal commitment to sustainability, by preparing the Sustainability Report, which is an annual overview of our sustainability performance.

-To draft our Sustainability Report we decided to adopt the "Global Reporting Initiative Sustainability Reporting Standards" from the GRI - Global Reporting Initiative (hereafter "GRI Standards"), in its 2021 updated version and in its "with reference" approach.
+To draft our Sustainability Report, we have adopted the Global Reporting Initiative's Sustainability Reporting Standards (hereafter referred to as the "GRI Universal Standards 2021") in their latest 2021 updated version.
+This report has been prepared in accordance with the GRI Universal Standards 2021, using the Core option.